 If the mainsail back wind is starting down low, the jib cars are down too low or in too far.

 In Melbourne where we sail a lot, you get extreme conditions from flat water, bumpy water and tack to tack.
 It’s so different starboard and port, so in most cases, you have to acquire a different setup on each tack.

 If I knew that we are going into the waves on port tack, we’ll set up for more twist, and I’ll ease the backstay, and I might make one or two other minor adjustments because if I know I have to have more twist because of the waves, I’ll set this up to be slightly deeper.

 I’m assuming it’s all about balance?

 It’s such a difference between a big boat and a small boat with the board, but absolutely.
-I mean it’s quite often in dinghies the board is just put down and not adjusted, the position and depth of the board is a huge factor in the whole balance of the boat.
+Quite often in dinghies, the board is just put down and not adjusted.
+The position and depth of the board is a factor in the whole balance of the boat.